in+care Campaign Update: The Results are In

 National Quality Center (NQC) has completed its evaluation of the in+care Campaign -- the largest HIV quality improvement initiative carried out at the national level.
 We are pleased to announce that the Campaign demonstrated significant improvements in national retention and viral load suppression (VLS) performance.

 NQC and the Health Resources & Services Administration/HIV/AIDS Bureau (HRSA/HAB) partnered to launch the in+care Campaign in 2011.
-The Campaign was designed to promote successful interventions that bring people living with HIV (PLWH) in care and keep them engaged.
+The Campaign was designed to promote successful interventions that bring people with HIV in care and keep them engaged.
 It allows participants to benchmark their progress in performance measurement -- using four measures -- against other agencies.

 By the end of 2013, over 655 providers had enrolled in the Campaign -- 51% of Ryan White HIV/AIDS Program grantees that served over 470,000 HIV patients.
 Many continue submitting data to this day.
 NQC congratulates Ryan White HIV/AIDS Program grantees on the outcomes that were documented through the Campaign.
 Average performance from all grantees submitting data significantly improved across all four Campaign measures